MCP Tool Reference

 displaynoline (default), area, or area_relative.

 line_labelnoCustom label for chart lines.
-Supports %name%, %field%, %tag% replacements.
+Supports %name%, %field%, and %tag% replacements.

 formatnoValue format, e.g. duration, size, percentage.